Good Practices

 Terminate the Flow

-It is a good practice to end the use case scenario with a statement like "The use case ends" or something like this.
-Including this at the end of each scenario does not make readers guess whether it really ends here or whether the use case is still under development.
+It is a good practice to end the use case scenario with a statement like "The use case ends" or something similar.
+Including this at the end of each scenario doesn't make readers guess whether it really ends here or whether the use case is still under development.

 Replace Actor With "User"